 20 Signs of Cancer Usually Ignored By Men

 Men are programmed to tough things out.
 And contemplating your susceptibility to cancer is never pleasant.
 But some persistent symptoms should always be confronted head-on.
 "Men tend to allow symptoms persist, and at times resolve, without seeking help," says Cynthia Chinedu Obiozor, MD, a board-certified oncologist and hematologist in Thousand Oaks, California.
 "This has repeatedly resulted in worse health outcomes."
 Eat This, Not That!
 Health asked the experts to report the most common signs of cancer men usually ignore.
+Read on, and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had Coronavirus.

 "Non-healing spots on your skin that are scaly and tender and don't pick off could be a sign of a pre-skin cancer, called an actinic keratosis or a developing squamous cell skin cancer," says Tsippora Shainhouse, MD, FAAD, a dermatologist in Beverly Hills, California.
 "They are most common on balding scalps, ears, face and backs of hands."